Join us on a mindful adventure and learn mindfulness through your experience

 Can I bring someone along?:

-If you would like to bring your partners and older children (above 12 years), please email to discuss with me.
+- If you would like to bring your partners and older children (above 12 years), please email Louise to discuss.
 They will need to be actively interested in mindfulness and peaceful walking with local cultures.

-We will walk, rest, and become a group, under the highest peaks in the world.
+- We will walk, rest, and become a group, in the shadow of the highest peaks in the world.